rtaormina/waterwatch/docs/manual_testing/analysis/tc-analysis-003.md

 `2025-06-13`

 ## Summary
-View the global analysis for the past 30 days, Febraury, and all time.
+View the global analysis for the past 30 days, February, and all time.

 ## Preconditions
 n/a